Swanson Independent Scholar Program

 Questions concerning travel policies may be directed towards: CLEAR: Karen Butterworth-Van Treeck- x8420 OSR: x3224

 News: Summer Research Fellows Poster Session

-Summer Research Fellows Poster Session Twelve Scholl College students presented their research at the Rosalind Franklin University Summer Poster Session on Wednesday Oct 16th, 2013.
-The Scholl students had all completed an eight week summer research fellowship program and eleven of the students were funded by CLEAR’s NIH research training grant.
+Summer Research Fellows Poster Session Twelve Scholl College students presented their research at the Rosalind Franklin University Summer Poster Session on Friday, October 31, 2014.
+The Scholl students had all completed an eight week summer research fellowship program and ten of the students were funded by CLEAR’s NIH research training grant.
 Posters were judged on the basis of three general criteria: originality & creativity; appearance & presentation, and science & scholarship.
 Names of the student winners with their presentation titles and mentors are listed below.
-First place winner and runner up will represent Scholl College at the Midwest Student Biomedical Research Forum in Omaha, NE in March, 2014.
+First place winner will represent Scholl College at the Midwest Student Biomedical Research Forum in Omaha, NE in March, 2015.

 Scholl First Place Award:

 Rona Law - Should Walking Surface determine the choice of Footwear in Diabetic Patients with Peripheral Neuropathy?

 Bryce Rich - The Effect of Total Hip Arthroplasty Approach on the Long Term Static Stance Balance